ksfarmhouse/FHWebsite/README.md

 # FHWebsite
-Basic website for FarmHouse memebers to request late plates and to sign in or out for meals.
+Basic website for FarmHouse members to request late plates and to sign in or out for meals.

 ## Sign Up
 Use this page for one time meal changes such as bringing a guest to dinner or eating out for lunch.